htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 large number of jobs requiring 1GB of memory, a pool might be split up into 1GB dynamic slots.
 In this instance a job requiring 2GB of memory will be starved and unable to run.
-A partial solution to this problem is provided by defragmentation accomplished by the *condor\_defrag* daemon, as discussed in section \ `3.7.1 <#x35-2630003.7.1>`__.
+A partial solution to this problem is provided by defragmentation accomplished by the *condor_defrag* daemon, as discussed in section \ `3.7.1 <#x35-2630003.7.1>`__.
-:index:`partitionable slot preemption<single: partitionable slot preemption>`
+:index:`partitionable slot preemption`
-:index:`pslot preemption<single: pslot preemption>`
+:index:`pslot preemption`

 Another partial solution is a new matchmaking algorithm in the negotiator, referred to as partitionable slot preemption, or pslot